RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Introduction

-Recently, there has been growing interest in evaluating large language model (LLM)-driven agents on real-world coding tasks within executable environments, as well as training LLMs using execution feedback.
-Notable benchmarks include the SWE-bench family: SWE-bench \citep{jimenez2023swe}, SWE-bench-Multimodal \citep{yang2024multimodal} and SWE-bench-Multilingual \citep{yang2025swesmith}.
-Recent training works on these SWE benchmarks include rejection supervised fine-tuning and reinforcement learning \citep{zainullina2025guided} \citep{golubev2025training} \citep{cao2025skyrl}.
-These advances underscore the need for scalable methods to build massive number of executable sandboxes and extract test results for evaluating agent performance—far exceed manual capacity, motivating the need for agentic automation.
+Recently, there has been growing interest in evaluating LM agents on real-world coding tasks within executable environments, as well as training LMs using execution feedback.
+Notable benchmarks include the SWE-bench family~\citep{jimenez2023swe, yang2024multimodal, yang2025swesmith}.
+Recent agentic training works on these SWE benchmarks include rejection-based supervised fine-tuning and reinforcement learning~\citep{zainullina2025guided, golubev2025training, cao2025skyrl}.
+These advances underscore the need for scalable methods to build massive number of executable sandboxes and extract test results for evaluating agent performance, far exceeding manual capacity, motivating the need for agentic automation.

-GitTaskBench \citep{ni2025gittaskbench} tests LLM agents to solve GitHub issues on raw repos without a pre-built executable environment.
-It reports that in \textbf{65\%} of cases, agents fail to build executable environments before resolving issues.
-The experiment reveals two key insights: (1) building repositories is itself a challenging problem that warrants dedicated study; and (2) combining repository setup and issue resolution into a single task can obscure the distinct challenges and failure modes of each stage.
+GitTaskBench~\citep{ni2025gittaskbench} evaluates agents to solve GitHub issues on raw repos without a pre-built executable environment.
+It reports that in \textbf{65\%} of cases, agents fail to build executable environments even before starting to resolve issues.
+The experiment reveals two key insights: (1) building repositories is itself a challenging problem that warrants dedicated study; (2) combining repository setup and issue resolution into a single task can obscure the distinct failure modes of each stage.
 These observations further emphasize the importance of producing and managing pre-built executable repo sandboxes at scale.

 Based on such demands, we propose RepoLaunch, an agent for fully automated repository build and test status management.
-To the best of our knowledge, RepoLaunch is the \textbf{first} agent capable of handling any programming language and any platform, given only the language’s basic build/test prompts and a base OS image.
-RepoLaunch autonomously explores a repository to install dependencies, compile the code and execute regression tests.
-Beyond initial builds, it also supports repository maintenance by generating minimal rebuild commands after code modifications and extracting test statuses —capabilities that are essential for long-term repository management.
+To the best of our knowledge, RepoLaunch is the \textbf{first} agent generalized to diverse programming languages and platforms, given only the language’s basic build/test prompts and a base OS image.
+RepoLaunch autonomously explores a repository to install dependencies and compile the code.
+However, building a repository alone is insufficient for practical SWE workflows.
+Validating build results, managing repository state, tracking source code changes, and evaluating agent solutions all require reproducible re-build processes and structured extraction of test outcomes.
+To address this gap, RepoLaunch formally defines and operationalizes the repository management task, including reproducible rebuild commands and standardized test status extraction.